luohuanhuan2019/RagaAI-Catalyst/Quickstart.md

 ```

 ### **Add a Dataset**
-Use the project name to initialize the dataset manager and create a dataset from a CSV file, DataFrame, or JSON file.
+Initialize the dataset manager and create a dataset from a CSV file, DataFrame, or JSONl file.

 Define a **schema mapping** for the dataset.